Get News & Updates Directly To Your Inbox

-Of course, getting more physical activity and eating better aren’t new messages.
-So, how do you do it?
-Start with some small steps.
-Try these tips.
+Adding more physical activity to your day and eating better aren’t new messages.
+But how do you really make it happen?
+It may be easier than you think.
+Start with small steps outlined in these tips.
 Healthy actions do add up!

 Delaying diabetes is the first step to preventing diabetes.
-Along with making changes, talk with your doctor about getting your blood sugar tested.
-Be sure that they know if you have a family history of diabetes.
+Along with making healthy changes, talk with your doctor about getting your blood sugar tested.
+Be sure to let your care provider know if you have a family history of diabetes.